-The political and military outcomes of the Six-Day War resolved some matters and complicated others regarding Israel’s need for reserves and the implications of this need.
-One complication was the development of Israel’s great dependence on the United States, as its political backer as the entity supporting Israel politically and as the almost-sole arms provider.
-Since the end of the war, that dependence only grew, and starting a war without an explicit U.S. green light was out of the question.
-In addition, a large call-up could have led to a political clash with the United States at a time when the Arab nations had full political support regardless of what they did and an assured supply of weapons from the USSR.
-For its own reasons, the United States’ explicit demand was that Israel not shoot first.
-A future war would start only upon the clear initiative of the Arab nations.
-With Israel’s new borders resulting inWhat did provide relief for Israel, however, was between its fronts and its civilian rear, Israel was better.
-That gap consisted of large areas, completely or almost completely uninhabited that enabled to absorb enemy attacks before they reached civilians.
-Thus, making it easier than it would otherwise have been to accept the U.S. demand not to fire first, especially given that any war would start off defensively.
+The Six-Day War’s political and military outcomes resolved some matters and complicated others regarding Israel’s need for reserves.
+One complication was Israel’s growing dependence on the United States, as its political backer and as its almost-sole arms provider, making starting a war without explicit U.S. permission unthinkable.
+The United States clearly demanded that Israel not shoot first; thus, any future war would have to be started by the Arab nations.
+With Israel’s new borders resulting in mostly uninhabited land between Israel’s fronts and its civilian rear, Israel was better able to absorb enemy attacks before they reached civilians.
+Thus, the U.S. demand not to fire first was easier to accept.

-Despite the relief of having the enemy at arm’s length from Israel’s civilians, there were two new complications in planning for the next war, with the added territory proving a mixed blessing.
-One complication was that it would now take many reservists longer to reach the front from their homes, requiring an earlier call-up despite the political and economic impact of such a move, or letting the regular army at the front handle the fighting on its own where they would have a significant numerical disadvantage compared to the overwhelminglyregular Arab armies.
-The possibility of failure was thus greater than before and the assumption was that even if the regular soldiers succeeded, Israel’s losses would be massive.
-The second complication was that it now took longer to move troops from one front to another.
-Israel’s assessment was that should it be necessary to move troops, it would take more time than, for example, in the Six-Day War, when such troop movements occurred several times, meaning it was now more critical than before 1967 that the General Staff correctly decide how to allocate forces.
-Were circumstances to arise requiring deliberations on the best use of troops, it would take longer for troops to be allocated and transferred.
+Nonetheless, the added territory proved a mixed blessing, adding two new complications in planning for the next war.
+One was that it would now take many reservists longer to reach the front from their homes, requiring an earlier call-up, or letting the regular army handle the fighting on its own at the front, where they were greatly outnumbered by the regular Arab armies.
+The possibility of failure was, ironically, greater than before and the assumption was that even if the regular soldiers succeeded, Israel’s losses would be massive.
+The second complication was that it now took longer to allocate and move troops from one front to another, meaning it was now more critical than before 1967 that the General Staff correctly decide how to allocate forces.

-Had the Arab armies needed to rely on their reservists to complete their fighting forces, Israel’s dependence on its reserves would not have been as great and its ability to issue an early warning would have been improved.
-But because of the enemies’ absolute superiority in population size and because of their dictatorial regimes, the Arab nations could – and did – maintain very large regular armies near the fronts at a relatively high, if imperfect, state of alert.
-For these armies, the reserves were used for very particular niches, and the transition from calm to war could occur quite rapidly.
+Because of the enemies’ absolute superiority in population size and because of their dictatorial regimes, the Arab nations could – and did – maintain very large regular armies near the fronts at a relatively high, if imperfect, state of alert.
+For these armies, the reserves were used for very particular niches, and could shift from calm to war quite rapidly.
+Tiny Israel had no such luxury.